 Tom at the Farm (2013) by Xavier Dolan

-Being one of my favourite directors active today, Xavier Dolan’s first genre film – and probably the most underrated of his career – is a dark, sexy and tense thriller about a young man who goes to his boyfriend’s mother’s house to attend his funeral.
+Being one of my favorite directors active today, Xavier Dolan’s first genre film – and probably the most underrated of his career – is a dark, sexy and tense thriller about a young man who goes to his boyfriend’s mother’s house to attend his funeral.
 Even though his relationship with their son wasn’t a secret, the young man finds a mother in denial and a brother who wants to get rid of him as soon as possible.
-The relationship between the young man and the brother of his ex-boyfriend starts to get extremely tense and dubious as the day of the funeral arrives, resulting in a very interesting and twisted GLBT film.
+The relationship between the young man and the brother of his ex-boyfriend starts to get extremely tense and dubious as the day of the funeral arrives, resulting in a very interesting and twisted queer film.

 Weekend (2011) by Andrew Haigh

 From the list of films that always get mentioned, such as Blue Is the Warmest Color, Strange By The Lake, Boys, Brokeback Mountain, A Single Man, etc; I think Weekend is the one who always deserves to be mentioned.
-Not only because it’s an incredible film and by far the best film of this list, but also because it’s the most real, accurate and human film about the GLBT world.
+Not only because it’s an incredible film and by far the best film of this list, but also because it’s the most real, accurate and human film about the LGBTQ world.
 From the same director of 45 Years and the TV show Looking, Weekend is a tale of two strangers who meet in a club and after spending the night together, they decide to spend the next 24 hours with each other after one of them reveals that he is leaving the country.
 This period of time is where they discuss their life, their dreams, fears and insecurities, creating a very simplistic and touching movie.